 To recognize the extraordinary efforts of our members and to foster unionism, Council 4 is offering continuing education assistance in the form of a $2,000 per year scholarship for up to four years (max $8,000) to dependents of Council 4 members and retirees.

-Each year, the Council 4 Scholarship Committee will select two students to award a $2,000 scholarship that will be paid to the school of the winners.
+Each year, the Council 4 Scholarship Committee selects two students to award a $2,000 scholarship paid to the school of the winners.
 Winners are eligible for up to four consecutive years by doing a brief presentation to the executive board.

 Click here to read about our 2022 scholarship winners.